hongyusu/hongyusu.github.io/_posts/2015-07-19-sql-refreshment.md

 ---
 {% include JB/setup %}

-##Good references
-1. A very good online tutorial and exercise is available from [sqlzoo](http://sqlzoo.net/wiki/SELECT_basics).

-##Some brief overview of the laugange
+##A brief overview of important SQL statements

 ### `select` statement
 1. pay attention to `distinct` and `like` in `where` statement.